Thorpe Lea Primary School, Governing Body

 Caroline Wright, Chair of Governors

 Caroline is a Surrey Additional Skills Governor and as such has been Chair and Vice-chair of Governors of other Surrey schools.
 Before having her daughters, now aged 18 and 15, Caroline was a Senior Forensic Scientist for the Forensic Science Service giving expert evidence in court on a range of evidence types.
 She first became a governor in 2012 when she was elected as a parent governor.

-Caroline has been asked by Surrey to join the board at Thorpe Lea for a year as an additional governor to strengthen governance.
+Caroline was asked by Surrey to join the board at Thorpe Lea for a year as an additional governor to strengthen governance.
 She has enjoyed working with the school so much that, with the support of the Governing Body, she has now become a full member of the board as the Governor appointed by the Local Authority.